iPad Pro, Apple Pencil, Sketch Club, iColorama, flashlight, color, wall, shadow. Amen.

 Hey, I think we’re in one of those situations.

-Over 50 of my digital (iPad) cartoons, doodles, and photo-mashups about this nightmare, dating back to late 2014:
+Well over 100, and counting, of my digital (iPad) cartoons, doodles, and photo-mashups about this nightmare, dating back to late 2014:

 The way he blames Democrats.